 - Bring a large pot of water to a boil, salted.
 Cook pasta according to package instructions.

 - Right before draining, ladle out 1/2 cup of that starchy water for later.
 Drain, pasta in a colander, and leave set aside for now.

-- In the same pan, on low heat, add the butter, cream cheese, heavy cream and shredded cheddar.
+- In the same pan, on low heat, add the butter, cream cheese/American cheese, milk and shredded cheddar.
 Stir until melted and smooth.
 Keep heat on lowest setting to melt the cheese.